mesosphere/marathon/README.md

 # Marathon

-Marathon is a Mesos framework for long running services.
-If Mesos is the kernel for your datacenter, Marathon is the init.d or upstart.
+Marathon is a [Mesos][Mesos] framework for long-running services.
+Given that you have [Mesos][Mesos] running as the kernel for your datacenter, Marathon is the `init.d` or [upstart][upstart] daemon.
+It was written by the team that also developed [Chronos][Chronos].

-It provides a REST API for starting, stopping, and scaling services.
-There is also a ruby [command line client](https://github.com/mesosphere/marathon_client).
+Marathon provides a REST API for starting, stopping, and scaling services.
+There is also a Ruby [command line client](https://github.com/mesosphere/marathon_client).
-Marathon is written in Scala and can run in highly available mode by running multiple Marathon instances.
-The state of tasks is stored in the Mesos state abstraction.
+Marathon is written in Scala and can run in highly-available mode by running multiple Marathon instances.
+The state of running tasks gets stored in the [Mesos][Mesos] state abstraction.
 Features are listed below.

 <p align="center">
   <img src="http://www.jeremyscottadidas-wings.co.uk/images/Adidas-Jeremy-Scott-Wing-Shoes-2-0-Gold-Sneakers.jpg" width="30%" height="30%">
 </p>

-Marathon is a meta framework - you can start other [Mesos][Mesos] frameworks such as [Chronos][Chronos] or Storm via Marathon.
+Marathon is a *meta framework*: you can start other [Mesos][Mesos] frameworks such as [Chronos][Chronos] or [Storm][Storm] via Marathon.
+Marathon can launch anything that can be launched in a standard shell.
 In fact, you can even start other Marathon instances via Marathon.
-Marathon was written by the team that also developped [Chronos][Chronos].

-Marathon can launch anything that can be launched in a standard shell.

 ## Help

-If you have questions please use [Marathon Framework Group](https://groups.google.com/forum/?hl=en#!forum/marathon-framework).
+If you have questions, please post on the [Marathon Framework Group](https://groups.google.com/forum/?hl=en#!forum/marathon-framework) email list.
-You can find mesos support in #mesos on freenode (irc).
-The team at [Mesosphere](https://mesosphe.re) is also happy to answer any qustions.
+You can find [Mesos][Mesos] support in the `#mesos` channel on [freenode][freenode] (IRC).
+The team at [Mesosphere](https://mesosphe.re) is also happy to answer any questions.

 ## Authors